Sof-Vokh

 Bursaries

 We strive to make the space accessible for participants with a variety of individual needs and may be able to offer bursaries for those who cannot otherwise afford to attend.
-We are unlikely to have the same level of funding available as last year so may not be able to meet all requests in full.
 As a guide, we are likely to be offering bursaries of up to £150 but we will consider each application individually.
-Please find the bursary application form here.
+You can find the bursary application form here.
 Please complete the application form, save the file, and email it to svbursaries@yiddishcafe.com.

 Programming

-The programme will be confirmed soon but typically features an enormously broad range of workshops, talks, discussions and activities, which participants propose and lead themselves on a voluntary basis.
-In the past these have included everything from talks about the history of Yiddish in Finland to workshops on traditional pickling, spirited football matches and mini-concerts.
+The programme will be confirmed soon but typically features a broad range of workshops, talks, discussions and activities, which participants propose and lead themselves on a voluntary basis.
+In the past these have included everything from talks about Yiddish radio to workshops on reading handwritten documents in Yiddish to spirited football matches and mini-concerts.
 We also offer activities suitable for families with children.

-One special highlight of every Sof-Vokh are the open-mic sessions, modelled after the monthly Yiddish Open Mic Café.
+One special highlight of every Sof-Vokh is the open-mic session, modelled after the monthly Yiddish Open Mic Café.
 These typically include musical performances, readings of literature new and old, theatrical sketches and special presentations from the weekend’s workshops.
 You can sign up for a slot beforehand or spontaneously during the weekend.
 Of course, performing is completely optional and applause is an equally welcome contribution.

 The weekend also includes many opportunities to socialise and get to know each other: singalongs, Shabes dinner and havdole, all-inclusive vegetarian meals, coffee breaks with bountiful hot beverages and biscuits – and even some dancing.
 Your registration fee includes your room, all meals, and all activities.

-If you’re interested in learning more about whether coming to the Sof-Vokh is for you, In Geveb recently published an interview (in English) with two of our organisers which you can read here.
+If you’re interested in learning more about whether coming to the Sof-Vokh is for you, In Geveb published an interview (in English) with two of our organisers which you can read here.
 You can also read press coverage of the 2023 Sof-Vokh in the Forverts article “A Yiddish Weekend in the English Countryside” (in Yiddish) and in the spring/summer 2023 issue of the League for Yiddish’s print journal Afn Shvel (also in Yiddish).
-Finally, please find below a few testimonials from past attendees:
+Finally, please find below a few comments on what past attendees have enjoyed: